homenowramblings

 We've released a new episode of our podcast!

-I've been chatting with Robert Kingett, who granted me permission to create a 'zine from of his incredible short story, The Colonization of Confidence.
+After chatting with Robert Kingett, who granted me permission to create a 'zine from of his incredible short story, The Colonization of Confidence.
 It's one of the most powerful things I've read in a while, and it seems fitting for it to exist in some sort of edition crafted by human hands.
 Currently it's halfway converted into Typst's markup, and I'm slowly making decisions about how the final booklet might look.

 The never-ending adventure of transforming a hundred-and-someodd year old hotel into a clown school, artists residency, and theatrical playspace.